 Statutory Paternity Pay:

-- During their 2 weeks Ordinary Paternity Leave, most employees are entitled to Statutory Paternity Pay (SPP) from their employers.
+- During their two weeks Ordinary Paternity Leave, most employees are entitled to Statutory Paternity Pay (SPP) from their employers

-- If you earn less than the Lower Earnings Limit (LEL) for National Insurance contributions (currently £113, increasing to £116 from April 2018) you are not eligible for SPP but have the right to unpaid paternity leave if you meet the other conditions.
+- If you earn less than the Lower Earnings Limit (LEL) for National Insurance contributions (currently £113, increasing to £116 from April 2018), you’re not eligible for SPP but have the right to unpaid paternity leave if you meet the other conditions

 - ‘Workers’ may be eligible for SPP (not leave) if you meet the other qualifying conditions above (see under ‘Eligibility’).